 We should defy two more myths typical of weapon mentality.

-According to the first of these subtle delusions, each of us must fulfill impossible ideals of personal sainthood.
+According to the first of these subtle delusions, each of us must fulfill impossible demands of personal sainthood.
 We cannot hope for widespread improvement until we’ve become proper saints, first.
-Any hint of personal weakness confirms our Kosmic Korruption.
+Any hint of personal weakness appears to confirm our Kosmic Korruption.

 No-one may criticize the current state of affairs without convincing his audience that he’s a bona fide saint, first.
-If the authorities can stick some accusation against him, he’s unfit to comment on social issues.
+If the authorities can stick some accusation against him, they can pronounce him unfit to comment on social issues.
 Since everyone has something to hide, no one may comment unless friendly authorities shield him from public attack.
 Anyone who defies those authorities is at their mercy.
 How convenient for weapons mentality!

 Thus the seeming impossibility of global improvement, at least until we’ve all become angels.
 In the meantime, let’s just sit on our hands and wait for Jesus to serve us the Kingdom of Heaven on a silver platter.
 That makes two thousand years now, we’ve sat on our hands.

 Am I the only one who’s tired of waiting?
-That seems to be the bleak case.
+That seems bleakly to me to be the case.

 In John 14, 2-3, Christ said, “In my Father's house are many rooms; if it were not so, would I have told you that I go to prepare a place for you?
 And when I go and prepare a place for you, I will come again and will take you to myself, that where I am, you may be also.”
 Amen, my brother.

 In the meantime, it’s obviously up to us.
 I feel compelled to return to His Parable of the Talents.
 The Master left us a sum of money.
 When He returns, He will be happier with those who have increased it rather than with those who buried it so as not to lose any.
 It is not a question of saving one’s soul by doing nothing, but of taking enormous risks to earn more of this symbolic sum for God.